CExA-project/cheat-sheet-for-kokkos/BUILD.md

 python3 -m venv .venv
 ```

-which you can reactivate later with:
+which you can activate with:

 ```sh
 source .venv/bin/activate